-Fifth, organize a consistency of education, training, counseling to create an efficient and healthy cooperative management.
-Nevertheless, cooperative needs to have system and educational institution, training and counseling to increase the members' role and to create professional man power to be working at the cooperative.
-Moreover, it needs to create a cooperative audit services institution that can encourage cooperative to create an accountable and transparent management so that they can increase members' trust in cooperative management.
+a consistency Fifth, organize education, training, counseling to create an efficient and healthy cooperative management.
+Nevertheless, cooperative needs to have system and educational institution, training counseling to increase the members' role and to create professional man power to be working at the cooperative.
+Moreover, it needs to create a cooperative audit services institution that can encourage cooperative to create an accountable and transparent management so that they can members' trust in increase cooperative management.